South Ronaldsay: History

 In the late 17th century South Ronaldsay was described as "fertile in Corns and abounding with People".
 In the early 18th century Sir James Stewart commenced significant agricultural improvements in a 170 ha enclosure called the Park of Cara.
 This was located at the northern end of South Ronaldsay overlooking Burray, rectangular in shape and surrounded by stone dykes.

 Murdoch MacKenzie's 1750 map of the island indicates the site of lead workings near Grimness and a visitor in 1774 "saw several deep holes which I was informed were sunk in search of Lead ore" although only small quantities were mined.

-By the late 18th century South Ronaldsay was divided into two unequally sized parishes, St Peter's covered the northern two thirds of the island while St Mary's formed the southern third.
-St Peter's Church has a date stone of 1642 and appears on Blaeu's 1654 map.
-By 1793 the building had no roof and was "exposed to all the winds of heaven" but as probably repaired by 1801.
+By the late 18th century South Ronaldsay was divided into two unequally-sized parishes: St Peter's covered the northern two thirds of the island while St Mary's formed the southern third.
+St Peter's Church has a datestone of 1642 and appears on Blaeu's 1654 map.
+By 1793 the building had no roof and was "exposed to all the winds of heaven" but was probably repaired by 1801.
 A Pictish symbol stone was discovered in a window in the church.
 On one face of the slab is a mirror-case underlying part of an undecorated crescent and V-rod and on the other a crescent and V-rod, ornamented with scrollwork, below a decorated panel.

 During the 19th century the island's economy benefited from the herring fishing industry and St Margaret's Hope became the main trading centre for the South Isles.
 In 1890 there were 20 shops and 18 tradesmen located there.

 Tomison's Academy was founded by William Tomison, a native of the island who became Governor of the Hudson's Bay Company.
 When it opened it had 170 pupils but the school closed in the 1960s.
 Tomison is buried nearby in the grounds of his former home, Dundas House.